W3rni0/HacktivityCon_CTF_2020/readme.md

     c = h(bytearray(z))
     return c
 ```

-This script contains an function called enc which is seemingly an encryption scheme and a variable c which we could guess is the product of running the function enc on the flag, so we may need to build a decryption scheme matching the encryption scheme implemented, for my sanity let's first deobfuscate the code a bit:
+This script contains a function called enc which is seemingly an encryption scheme and a variable c which we can guess is the product of running the function enc on the flag, so we may need to implement a decryption scheme matching the given encryption scheme, for my sanity let's first deobfuscate the code a bit:

 ```python
 #!/usr/bin/env python